Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

     `git clone <git url to LidarView repository> --recursive LidarView-source`

-    * Moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 3. and 4.).
+    Note: Moving this directoy in the future will break all build environnements that were using it (you will have to redo steps 3. and 4.).

 2. Create a new directory to store the build.

     `mkdir <work-directory>/LidarView-build`

-    * **This directory must not be inside the LidarView source code directory**
+    * **This directory must not be inside the LidarView-source code directory**

 3. Configure the build by entering: